shashwatak/satellite-js/src-cpp/README.md

 * `elsetrec` struct, while unlikely, might have different offsets on different compilations, and different `sizeof` as well.
 * `char` type is signed on current compilation, and so is written with `DataView#setInt8()`

-The Calculators written in Typescript call the corresponding C++ functions.
-Most of the functions are able to be vectorized automatically by Emscripten on high optimization levels, except for the `sgp4` function and that's an area for a possible improvement.
+While most of the functions are able to be vectorized automatically by Emscripten on high optimization levels, the `sgp4` function is not, and that's an area for a possible improvement.

 Areas to experiment:
 - structure of arrays vs array of structures